jaya-vaidya/Projects/ChatBot/Readme.md

 BroncoBot is one stop interactive ChatBot that provides in and out information available on Santa Clara University website through user chat interface.

                                                       Tools and Technologies
-Building on Python - Natural Language Processing (NLP), NumPy, pandas, postgresSQL DB, & UI on Flask framework
+Python: Natural Language Processing (NLP), NumPy, pandas,
+Database: postgresSQL DB
+UI: Flask framework

                                                             Files
+UI.pdf - Sample User interaction with the chatBot BroncoBot - Sample Code

-Note: The prototype of the project is completed.
+Note: This is on going project.
+Prototype of the project is completed.
 Working on increasing the efficiency and accuracy.